 THE CLEAN: QUEEN OF THE SEAS

-The 'Elizabeth Swann' is an in-progress design study, under development, in the hope of defining a technical/cost compromise that will allow the vessel to beat the present water speed record for solar powered vessels affordably.
-For this we need minimum frontal areas in and out of the water, and superior hydro and aerodynamics - all linked to efficient energy harvesting apparatus, and an exceptionally efficient all electric propulsion system.
+The 'Elizabeth Swann' is an in-progress design study, under development, in the hope of defining a technical/cost compromise that will allow the vessel to beat the present water speed record for solar powered vessels affordably, and set hydrogen (hybrid) benchmark records.
+For this we need minimum frontal areas in and out of the water, and superior hydro and aerodynamics - all linked to efficient energy harvesting apparatus, and an exceptionally efficient all electric propulsion system, flowed into our wave piercing hull.

-There are 2 possible designs we are evaluating cost and complexity wise:
+We are evaluating the cost and complexity of:

 a) Ultra light superstructure purposed designed to harvest energy from nature via b) and c) below,